blackflux/js-gardener/README.md

 ### Semantic-Release

-**What is it?** - Semantic-Release allows you to easily and consistently publish changes to github and npm.
+**What is it?** - Semantic-Release allows you to easily and consistently publish changes to github and npm using semantic versioning.

 **Setup** - Install Semantic-Release globally with